 Internal Chimney Seals shall be installed on all sanitary sewer access structures located within 100 feet of a street low point, in greenways and where indicated on the plans or in the field.
-Internal chimney seals shall be either rubber with metal bands or a low density polyethylene insert conforming to Standard Detail Drawing 5.7.17 - SAS Internal Chimney Seal or other internal chimney seal products as approved by the Engineer.
+Internal chimney seals shall be low density polyethylene insert conforming to Standard Detail Drawing 5.7.17 - SAS Internal Chimney Seal or other internal chimney seal products as approved by the Engineer.